Bean061/ptgaul/README.md

 check if fmlrc is installed successfully by typing "fmlrc -h" in terminal.
 ```

+10. put combine_gfa.py and cpGAUL_1.0.4.sh in the same directory.

 ## Environment
 Examples can be run on Mac and Linux.